GeoMOER/depricated-moer-remote-sensing/docs/index.md

   caption: 'Photo credit: [**Environmental Informatics Marburg**](https://www.flickr.com/environmentalinformatics-marburg/)'
   cta_label: Go to course units
   cta_url: "/units/index.html"
-excerpt: Handle remote sensing information, identify objects, and predict species information in space.
+excerpt: Handle remote sensing information, define workflows, identify objects, and predict land cover in space.
 feature_row_intro:
-- excerpt: Master level course in the study program [Physical Geography](https://www.uni-marburg.de/fb19/studium/studiengaenge/msc-phygeo) at Marburg University provided as part of [Marburg's Open Educational Resources](https://oer.uni-marburg.de).
+- excerpt: Master level course in [Physical Geography](https://www.uni-marburg.de/fb19/studium/studiengaenge/msc-phygeo) at Marburg University
 feature_row_ilos:
 - image_path: "/assets/images/envobs_ilos.jpg"
   alt: PC monitor laying in the garden of the institute.
   title: Intended learning outcomes
   excerpt: "At the end of this course you should be able

-    * to design your own workflow that is suitable to solve a given environmental monitoring problem,
+    * to research state of the art remote sensing methods and design workflows suitable to solve common remote sensing problems,

-	* to realize your workflows using geoinformation science tools and remote sensing data,
+	* to deploy your workflows using geo-information science tools, R scripts and collaborative code management platforms for task management and issue tracking,

-	* to critically discuss your analysis results against reliable error estimates and existing literature,
+	* to critically evaluate your analysis results using reliable error estimates,

-	* to document and communicate your analysis methods and results,
+	* to document and communicate your workflow and analysis results,

-	* to reflect your analysis workflow for potential improvements.
+	* to reflect your work flow for potential improvements.
 	"
 ---

 {% include feature_row id="feature_row_intro" type="center" %}

-Environmental observations are one of the key data resources in Geography.
-Transforming this data into information is essential for knowledge generation and informed decision making.
-Data analysis methods are powerful tools but they have to be applied with caution in order to gain robust results.
-Building on already advanced data handling, GIS and remote sensing skills, this course provides room for an intensive experience in contemporary environmental data analysis.
+Field surveys generally face the compromise between their level of detail, their extend and their temporal repetition.
+One can either study selected processes in detail on a very limited number of observation sites or focus on a more landscape oriented survey using more generalized observations.
+The restrictions can be loosened by linking survey information to area wide remote sensing observations and the modelling of raster maps which can further be used for scientific analysis.

+Remote sensing has a history of more than 150 years and is a well established, cost-effective and powerful tool but it has to be applied with caution in order to gain robust results.
+The advent of high performance computing along with machine learning algorithms has just opened up a new chapter in data mining and information retrieval using a wide variety of ground-based, airborne and satellite sensors.
+This requires a large variety of skills related to data handling, machine learning, team-based software development and workflow documentation and the presentation and discussion of results.

+This course provides room for an intensive experience in advanced remote sensing data analysis.

 {% include feature_row id="feature_row_ilos" type="left" %}

 # Course features

-The course is intended as a blended learning module in our study program.
-The provided introductions, explanations and examples might also be useful for self-study.
+The course is integrated in the research of the Nature 4.0 project, heavily linked to the parallel [Geo Information Systems](https://oer.uni-marburg.de/ilias.php?ref_id=327&cmdClass=ilrepositorygui&cmdNode=r5&baseClass=ilrepositorygui){:target="_blank"} and [Data Analysis](https://oer.uni-marburg.de/ilias.php?ref_id=326&cmdClass=ilrepositorygui&cmdNode=r5&baseClass=ilrepositorygui){:target="_blank"} courses.
+It is intended as a blended learning module in our study program although the provided introductions, explanations and examples might be useful for self-study, too.